 Scott and I fell in love with the Great Plains on an epic, cross-country road trip in 2011, when we camped our way through 13 states over the course of two months.
-But, due to time contraints, we never made it east of Rapid City — so, needless to say, we were more than a little excited for four full days of exploring South Dakota's booming southeastern corridor this time around.
+But due to time constraints, we never made it east of Rapid City — so, needless to say, we were more than a little excited for four full days of exploring South Dakota's booming southeastern corridor this time around.

 It was raining when we woke up on Wednesday, so we ditched our plan to rent bikes and ride the Downtown River Greenway and headed over to the Washington Pavilion instead.
 But first, a brief breakfast stop at Josiah’s Coffeehouse & Café, where we discovered frothy hot chocolate and the most delicious homemade Pop-Tarts my taste buds have ever experienced.

 Awake and alert, we stopped at the Washington Pavilion, a performance arts venue, a kids’ discovery center, a science and tribal art museum, a theater and a piece of living history, all rolled into one.
 The Mary W. Sommervold Hall features regular shows — from touring Broadway musicals to pop concerts to performances by the local symphony — and the Pavilion even has its own state-of-the-art CineDome that shows regular blockbuster movies like the most recent Star Wars installment.
 This multi-level wonderland proved to be the perfect answer to a rainy day.
 We marveled at Northern Plains tribal art in the museum, we oohed and ahhed over the Visual Arts Center exhibitions, and we embraced our inner children by stepping inside a tornado simulator in the interactive Kirby Science Discovery Center.